vega/vega-lite/CONTRIBUTING.md

 The code is mounted into the container as well automatically.

-If you start the site (with `yarn site`) VS code detects the opening of a port and proposes you to open a Browser window to view it.
+If you start the site (with `yarn site`) VS code detects the opening of a port and proposes you to open a browser window to view it.